-The Plan, in Exhibit 5.1, lists all executory contracts and unexpired leases that the Debtor will assume under the Plan.
+The Plan, by reference, lists all executory contracts and unexpired leases that the Debtor will assume under the Plan.
+All such contracts appear in Schedule G located in the Appendix.
 Assumption means that the Debtor has elected to continue to perform the obligations under such contracts and unexpired leases, and to cure defaults of the type that must be cured under the Code, if any.
-Exhibit 5.1 also lists how the Debtor will cure and compensate the other party to such contract or lease for any such defaults.
+All such contracts and leases are not in default.